Purity for flat cohomology: Flat cohomology with finite, locally free coefficients

 and likewise after inverting $a$.
 Thus, we may assume that $A$ is $n$-truncated for some $n > 0$. \Cref{claim:def-theoretic-reduction} then reduces to $n = 0$, that is, to the animated $\bF_p$-algebra $A$ being a usual $\bF_p$-algebra.
+The $A$-algebra

-The $A$-algebra $A_\infty \ce A[X_a^{1/p^\infty}\, \vert\, a \in A]/(X_a - a\, \vert\, a \in A)$ is ind-fppf and semiperfect, and the same holds for its tensor self-products over $A$.
+is ind-fppf and semiperfect, and the same holds for its tensor self-products over $A$.
 Thus, ind-fppf descent for fppf cohomology allows us to replace $A$ by such a tensor self-product and $A'$ by its base change to reduce to the case when $A$ is semiperfect.
 The last paragraph of the proof of \Cref{claim:def-theoretic-reduction} then allows us to divide out the nil-ideal $\Ker(A\surjects A_\perf)$ to reduce to the case when $A$ is perfect (here and below $A_\perf \ce \varinjlim_{x \mapsto x^p} A$).